FrancescoGradi/MontyHallProblem/README.md

 # Monty Hall Problem

-Very simple Python program to verify the Monty Hall Problem.
-It prints the success percentage in input case.
+Very simple Python program to verify the <a href="https://en.wikipedia.org/wiki/Monty_Hall_problem">Monty Hall Problem</a>.
-More info <a href="https://en.wikipedia.org/wiki/Monty_Hall_problem">here</a>.
+Works with an arbitrary number of doors, while the standard case is num_doors=3.